smart-edge-open/specs/doc/architecture.md

 Edge Compute EPA- feature for Network edge and availability for CNF, Apps and Services on the edge
 - CPU Manager: Support deployment of a POD with dedicated pinning using CPU manager for K8s
-- SRIOV NIC: Support deployment of a POD with dedicated SRIOV Virtual Function (VF) from Network Interface Card (NIC)
+- SR-IOV NIC: Support deployment of a POD with dedicated SR-IOV Virtual Function (VF) from Network Interface Card (NIC)
-- SRIOV FPGA: Support deployment of a POD with dedicated SRIOV VF from FPGA (Demonstrated through Intel® FPGA Programmable Acceleration Card PAC N3000 with FPGA IP Wireless 5G FEC/LDPC)
+- SR-IOV FPGA: Support deployment of a POD with dedicated SR-IOV VF from FPGA (Demonstrated through Intel® FPGA Programmable Acceleration Card PAC N3000 with FPGA IP Wireless 5G FEC/LDPC)
 - Topology Manager: Supports k8s to manage the resources allocated to workloads in a Non-uniform memory access (NUMA) topology-aware manner
 - BIOS/Firmware Configuration service: Use intel syscfg tool to build a Pod that is scheduled by K8s as a job that configures the BIOS/FW with the given specification
 - Hugepages: Support for allocation of 1G/2M huge pages to the Pod.
 Huge page allocation is done through K8s